PyPSA/PyPSA/doc/optimal_power_flow.rst

 ----------------------------------------

-Capacity optimisation can be turned off so that only the dispatch is optimised, like an electricity market model.
+Capacity optimisation can be turned off so that only the dispatch is optimised, like a short-run electricity market model.

 For simplified transmission representation using Net Transfer Capacities (NTCs), there is a TransportLink component which does